The Psychology of Privacy: Fight for Your Privacy

 More about the author

 I live in Karachi city, Pakistan.
-This book is published by ANish publications.
-I am a senior writer, researcher, and editor in the ANish platform for years while specializing in Psychology with an impact on information technology.
-As a writer, I write about business, literature, human psychology, and technology, in blogs and websites for clients and businesses.
-I enjoy reading, writing, and traveling…
+ANish publications publish this book.
+I have been a senior writer, researcher, and editor in the ANish platform for years while specializing in psychology, impacting information technology.
+I write about business, literature, human psychology, and technology in blogs and websites for clients and companies.
+As a writer, I enjoy reading, writing, and traveling.

 You can read my blogs here